-- 1 Overview of oil painting fundamentals and core elements
+- 1 Basics of oil painting fundamentals and core elements

 - 2 Color and its use in the fundamentals of oil painting